Frequently Asked Questions about Ultrasound answered by Los Angeles’ Best OBGYN Dr. Thais Aliabadi

 Yes.
 Each type of ultrasound was developed to better provide your doctor with the type of image needed to evaluate your condition.

 For this type of ultrasound, your OB-GYN will squirt an amount of clear jelly on your belly and glide the transducer across the abdomen.
 The jelly acts as a soundwave conduit between the transducer wand and your tissue.
 You should wear a loose-fitting shirt and drink plenty of water a few hours before your transabdominal ultrasound.
 Drinking fluids will fill your bladder, pushing the uterus up past the bowels and towards the abdominal wall, making the fetus easier to see.

 In this procedure, the transducer wand is inserted into your vagina.
-This type of ultrasound can generally see more of your pelvic organs than a transabdominal ultrasound, and may be more useful in the first trimester when the fetus is still very small.
-You will be asked to undress from the waist-down, and to lie on your back and place your feet in the stirrups, much like during a normal pelvic exam.
+This type of ultrasound can generally see more of your pelvic organs than a transabdominal ultrasound and might be more useful in the first trimester when the fetus is still very small.
+You will be asked to undress from the waist down, and to lie on your back, and place your feet in the stirrups, much like during a normal pelvic exam.
 The transducer will be covered in a lubricated latex sleeve to make it easier to slide into your vagina.

 3-D and 4-D ultrasound

 These are transabdominal ultrasounds that take hundreds of images simultaneously, and aggregate them into a three-dimensional model, with or without showing movement.